 Students begin Year 7 by developing their observational skills in preparation for more thorough exploration and experimentation of 2D media.
 They will be exposed to a variety of materials and techniques that some students will not have used before.
 Students then start a project where they are introduced to the four project elements; recording, experimenting, developing and final piece.
-Throughout the year, students will extend their skills and techniques through the following projects; ‘Still life and Colour Theory’ and ‘Patterns and design in Cultures’
+Throughout the year, students will extend their skills and techniques through a variety of different projects based around the themes of colour theory and application of media.

-Year 8 students will build upon their year 7 art skills and techniques firstly exploring landscapes and architecture and finishing on a contextual project.
-The contextual project will allow students to investigate an artist of their own choice to inspire the style and concept of their final piece.
+Year 8 students will build upon their year 7 art skills and techniques exploring the importance of artists and other contextual.
+This gives students an opportunity to investigate an artist of their own choice to inspire the style and concept of their final piece.

 Furthermore, homework is set to support and deepen students understanding of their classwork.
 The homework tasks could be short tasks or longer projects which take up to four weeks to complete.

 In GCSE Fine Art, students learn to explore ideas, research, develop observational skills, and create a final piece or personal response to a specific starting point.
 It is essential that students develop research skills so that they can use appropriate secondary and primary resources (photographs) which link to their chosen artists work.
 The use of annotations are an important element to the students prep work as it demonstrates the students understanding of their ideas and reasons for selecting particular images and exploring relevant media.
 The students coursework comprises of at least 2 full projects which show a thorough understanding of all the assessment objectives.
 In the last term of year 11, students complete an externally assessed unit, comprising of 7 questions set by the examination board.
 They have 3 months to create a body of prep work before completing a 10 hour exam to produce a final piece sat in examination conditions.